-California issues 'stay home' order; U.S. death toll hits 200
+Americans warned against travel abroad; U.S. death toll hits 200

 “I go from ‘I’m sad’ to ‘I’m scared’ to ‘I’m angry,’” she said.
 “Do I consider my job lost?
 I don’t know.”

-Additional reporting by Lawrence Hurley and Jeff Mason in Washington, Laila Kearney, Jonathan Allen, Gabriella Borter and Leela de Kretser in New York, Steve Gorman in Los Angeles and Rich McKay in Atlanta; Writing by James Oliphant and Bill Tarrant; Editing by Scott Malone, Daniel Wallis & Simon Cameron-Moore
+Additional reporting by Lawrence Hurley and Jeff Mason in Washington, Laila Kearney, Jonathan Allen, Gabriella Borter and Leela de Kretser in New York, Steve Gorman in Los Angeles and Rich McKay in Atlanta; Writing by James Oliphant; Editing by Scott Malone, Daniel Wallis and Bill Tarrant